“A baby is born with a need to be loved – and never outgrows it.”

 Weeks 5 TO 10

-During this stage, the baby’s feedings may go down to seven per day.
+During this stage, the baby’s feedings may go down to seven per day (Kids Health).

 As your little one grows, he can take larger feedings.

-Bowel movements will continue to change and will settle into a pattern of either several small stools in a day or a large bowel movement every 2 days.
+Bowel movements will continue to change and settle into a pattern of several small stools in a day or a significant bowel movement every two days.

 In breastfed babies, this is normal because the body assimilates much of the milk with little waste.